 6. The doors are locked.

-7. Keys are beside my phone or in my jacket pocket.
+7. The keys are beside my phone or in my jacket pocket.

-8. My need-to-remember list is sitting by my phone.
+8. My need-to-remember list is sitting next to my phone.

 Daily habits and routines can make or break your prepping.
 Having a daily routine is a good habit.
-Good habits will make your prepping even better.
+Good habits will make your preparedness more successful.
 They can set you ahead and give you a reason to not worry about what isn't done.
 If the power goes off during the night, you don't have to worry about a stack of dirty dishes and a mountain of dirty clothes.
 That has been taken care of.
 If I have an emergency during the night, I can slip into my clothes right away.
 I am not having to look for my phone.